jssuthahar/Article/AZURE/Entra ID/06 Differnt user.md

 ---

-## 🧑‍💼 Real-Time Use Case: JSDevBrains Pvt Ltd (`msdevbuild.com`)
+## 🧑‍💼 Real-Time Use Case: MSDEVBUILD (`msdevbuild.com`)

 ### Scenario

-JSDevBrains is a software development company with:
+MSDEVBUILD is a software development company with:

 - On-premises Active Directory for internal employee management.
 - Cloud services like Microsoft 365, Azure DevOps, and Teams.